TDT4295-2025-GruppeA/FPGA/readme.md

 `python3 -m pip install -r requirements.txt`

 To run the testbenches simply run `make test`.

+> ![Important]
+> When running tests for the first time, you have to run `make test USE_STUBS=stubs`
+> in order to generate stub files used by the tests.
+This will take several minutes.
+> Subsequent runs can omit `USE_STUBS`.

 There are two options to make tests run quicker, but if running in a clean environment, the full test set should be run.

 Setting `RECOMPILE=no` will disable the vivado file compile order generator, which takes a while to run.